shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_10/README.md

 22. Select target as Internet Gateway and destination as 0.0.0.0/0

 23. In this we need two route tables. one we attach with public subnet and other we attach with private subnet.<br/>
     Also we have two route tables.
-One is just we created and earlier we have seen that whenever we creates VPC, AWS will create route table for use so that routw table will use.
+One is just we created and earlier we have seen that whenever we creates VPC, AWS will create route table for use so that route table will use.

 24. Attach the default route table with private subnet.
 For public subnet we have already created route table and attached to    public subnet.